David-Martino/drone-project/firmware/Modifications-Register.md

 The BLHeli ESC doesn't like it (as in it somehow causes the device to reboot) when the signal inputs are in their high-impedance (or undefined?) state before the signal GPIO are configured as PWM signals.
 So, the first thing done in the code is to set the motor signal pins as GPIO and just set them low during initialisation.
 The arming process works normally.

+NOTE!!
+The BLHeli_Driver testing folder also contains changes made for Power Management (see the other changes in the section below!)

 ### Relevant files:
 - `components/core/crazyflie/modules/src/power_distribution_stock.c`
 - `components/drivers/general/motors/motors.c`